 Overview of BLS Statistics on Pay and Benefits

-The National Compensation Survey (NCS) provides comprehensive measures of occupational earnings; compensation cost trends, benefit incidence, and detailed plan provisions.
-Detailed occupational earnings are available for metropolitan and non-metropolitan areas, broad geographic regions, and on a national basis.
-The index component of the NCS (ECI) measures changes in labor costs.
-Average hourly employer cost for employee compensation is presented in the ECEC.
+The National Compensation Survey provides comprehensive measures of occupational earnings; compensation cost trends, benefit incidence, and detailed plan provisions.
+Detailed occupational earnings are available for metropolitan and nonmetropolitan areas, broad geographic regions, and on a national basis.
+The Employment Cost Index measures changes in labor costs.
+Employer Costs for Employee Compensation present average hourly employer costs for employee compensation.

-Wage data are available by occupation for the Nation, regions, States, and many metropolitan areas.
-Wage data by area and occupation are from the National Compensation Survey, Occupational Employment Statistics Survey, or the Current Population Survey.
-See Wages by Area and Occupation to determine which information suits your needs.
+Wage data are available by occupation for the nation, regions, states, and many metropolitan areas.
+Wage data by area and occupation are from the National Compensation Survey, Occupational Employment Statistics survey, and the Current Population Survey.

 Earnings data are available by demographic characteristics such as age, sex, race, and Hispanic or Latino ethnicity.
 See also Earnings by education.

 The Current Employment Statistics survey is a monthly survey of the payroll records of business establishments that provides national estimates of average weekly hours and average hourly earnings for the private sector for all employees and for production and nonsupervisory employees.
 Average weekly overtime hours in manufacturing are also available.
 State and area estimates of hours and earnings from this survey are available for all employees as well as for production workers (in the goods-producing industries) and nonsupervisory workers (in the private service-providing industries).

 Annual and quarterly wage data are available by detailed industry for the Nation, states, and many metropolitan areas and counties.